Mordenkainen/EquivalentEnergistics/README.md

 # Equivalent Energistics

-Equivalent Energistics is a mod focused around integrating ProjectE transmutations with Applied Energistics auto-crafting.
+Equivalent Energistics is a mod focused around integrating ProjectE or Equivalent Exchange 3 transmutations with Applied Energistics auto-crafting.
 With a properly set up system, your ME network will be able to store EMC and use that EMC for autocrafting items.

 Equivalent Energistics requires the following mod to function:
 [Applied Energistics](https://minecraft.curseforge.com/projects/applied-energistics-2)